borekon/BreachCompilation/README.md

 Import:

-	1. Add into _inputbreach"_ breaches to make them look like "email@email.com:plaintext_password" (do not use space or special symbols in filename)
+	1. Add into _inputbreach_ breaches to make them look like "email@email.com:plaintext_password" (do not use space or special symbols in filename)

 	2. Then run ./sorter.sh